dtriska/Secure-Client-Server-Chat-Application/README.md

 ## Features

-- Secure communication between clients and server.
+- Secure communication between clients and server using encryption.
 - Ability to handle up to 10 clients simultaneously.
 - Broadcasting of messages from one client to all other clients.
 - User-friendly interface for easy interaction.